zepp/SimpleMVP/README.md

 ## Cons
 * there is still no way to perform very long operations from presenter handlers (such as network requests).
-* connected view must have unique layout ID (no way to connect multiple views with the same layout ID)
 * state's `clone()` method must be overridden in some cases
 * `EditText` can not be updated from `onStateChanged`
 * `RecyclerView` adapter must enable stable ID feature